About us

 A high quality of standards and topicality in our teaching methods are important to us.
 As a result, we offer a variety of extensive workshops, teacher training seminars and stipendiums for Canadian teachers of German as a foreign language at schools and universities in five provinces: Ontario, British Columbia, Alberta, Manitoba and Saskatchewan.
 Along with the cultural program of the Educational Services, we inspire students to learn German, especially at our partner schools.

-Through a spectrum of cultural events, the Goethe-Institut has been leading continuous dialogue and cultural exchanges between German and Canadian artists over more than 60 years, presenting German culture abroad and providing a contemporary look at the country.
-We work together with artists and experts in film, new media, visual arts, theatre, dance, music, literature, architecture and the environment.
-In addition to our work for and with German artists and authors, we also organize special tours to Germany for Canadians.
+Through a spectrum of cultural events, the Goethe-Institut has been leading continuous dialogue and cultural exchanges between German and Canadian artists over more than 60 years, presenting the latest arts and ideas from Germany and a contemporary look at the country.
+We work together with artists and experts in film, new media, visual arts, theatre, dance, music, literature, architecture, design and more.

 Goethe-Institut Toronto